CompGenomeLab/globalNERepair/README.md

 ```

-After downloading or directly reading the gtf file at the desired _"PATH"_, if necessary extract the gtf file using:
+>If necessary extract the gtf file using:

 ```
 from sh import gunzip